jessezach/RobotEyes/README.md

 ```
     reportgen path/to/output directory
 ```
+# Pabot users
+Visual tests can be parallel executed using pabot .
+However there may be issues with the auto generated report after tests have finished.
+A workaround can be to generate report using **reportgen** to ensure report has no discrepancies.

 # Keyword Documentation
 **open eyes** - Arguments: library Eg AppiumLibrary (optional) - (Gets current selenium/appium instance) <br/>